 Suarez's handball helps Liverpool win in FA Cup

-LONDON (AP) - Luis Suarez was involved in a new hand ball controversy Sunday when he scored the decisive goal for Liverpool in a 2-1 victory that ousted non-league club Mansfield from the third round of the FA Cup.
+LONDON (AP) -Luis Suarez became embroiled in a new handball controversy on Sunday when he scored Liverpool's winner in a 2-1 victory to oust non-league club Mansfield from the third round of the FA Cup.

-Daniel Sturridge, making his Liverpool debut following his transfer from Chelsea, put the visitors ahead in the seventh minute and Suarez extended the lead in the 59th by bringing the ball down with a hand before kicking it into the net.
+After Daniel Sturridge put Liverpool ahead with a goal on debut in the first half, Suarez extended the lead in the 59th minute by bringing the ball down with his hand before kicking it into the net.

-Despite Suarez looking uncomfortable after scoring, appearing to expect the goal to be ruled out by referee Andre Marriner, the goal stood.
-Matt Green scored for Mansfield in the 79th,
+Despite Suarez looking uncomfortable after scoring, appearing to expect the goal to be ruled out, it was awarded and proved to be decisive following Matt Green's later strike for Mansfield.

-"There's no doubt it was hand ball, but the referee and the officials ruled it wasn't deliberate,'' Liverpool manager Brendan Rodgers said.
-"I spoke to the fourth official when it was given because I couldn't see and he said it was (a hand ball), so I can only assume they thought it wasn't deliberate.''
+"There's no doubt it was handball but the referee and the officials ruled it wasn't deliberate,'' Liverpool manager Brendan Rodgers said.
+"I spoke to the fourth official when it was given because I couldn't see and he said it was (handball), so I can only assume they thought it wasn't deliberate.''

 "It's up to the officials to decide that,'' Rodgers said.
 "That's why they get paid as officials.''

-The goal revived memories of the incident at the 2010 World Cup, when Suarez deliberately handled on the goal line to block Ghana from scoring and was ejected.
-Ghana missed the penalty kick, sparking celebrations by Suarez on the sideline, and Uruguay advanced to the semifinals.
+The goal revived memories of the incident that overshadowed the Uruguay striker's 2010 World Cup campaign.
+In that instance, he deliberately handled on the goal line to block Ghana from scoring and was sent off.
+Ghana missed the subsequent penalty, sparking celebrations by Suarez on the sideline, and Uruguay advanced to the semifinals.

 While the Ghanaians were furious with Suarez, Mansfield was more accepting.